 ⍚ Base components can help you create strong foundations for ◈ interface reps, especially when you're working on and testing out new ideas.
 They allow you to create editable, flexible scaffolding and experiment with different versions without the need to make tons of repetitive updates as your ideas evolve.
 Because ⍚ bases can handle many different jobs, I've found it beneficial to be explicit about what job any given ⍚ base component is responsible for.
 Here's a sample list of things ⍚ base components can help you control:

-✎ Content carriers are concerned with the component holds: the type of content, how much content, how that content behaves (e.g. does it break lines or not), and what it looks like (e.g. what type and color styles, what image cropping rules, etc.).
+✎ Content carriers are concerned with the content a component holds: the type of content, how much content, how that content behaves (e.g. does it break lines or not), and what it looks like (e.g. what type and color styles, what image cropping rules, etc.).
 Content is injected into them by way of overrides instead of swapping (remember, swapping is a job for ✂︎ Placeholders).

 If you need to build fast, a ⍂ Starter kit is a great tool to have in your belt. ⍂ Stater kits are meant to be detached from their main component.
-They are simply collections of instances of other components, usually ◈ interface reps, that get used together often.
+They are simply collections of instances ◈ interface reps, that get used together often.
 The time-saving aspect is in not having to drag in dozens of tiny individual components from the asset panel, one by one. ⍂ Starter kits can also save you from needing to make the same old text overrides again and again.
 How many times have you overriden a text input field's "Label" layer to say "First name"?
 Probably a lot! ⍂ Starter kits can come in a lot of different sizes with different contents:

 These components are for internal use only.
 They're not part of the product that designers are building. ✍︎ Annotations exist to help organize and make sense of Figma files.
 Unlike the other components, ✍︎ Annotations are only concerned with file hygiene.
 The only way they interact with other components, for example ◈ interface reps, is to make information about that ◈ interface rep more discoverable to anyone who might be exploring the Figma file.